MLB-best Dodgers to 14th NLCS after 12-3 win to sweep Padres - WHIZ News

+“Records are cool, championships are better,” said Turner, who was part of the 2017 and 2018 National League championship teams that fell short in the World Series.
+“Until you’re the last team standing, that’s the ultimate goal.”

-Will Smith set a Dodgers postseason record with five hits, and Joc Pederson had a two-run single to cap that decisive five-run third as Los Angeles advanced to its fourth NL Championship Series in five years — the Dodgers lost to the Washington Nationals in a five-game division series last season.
-It will be the Dodgers’ 14th NLCS, matching the St. Louis Cardinals for the most.
+Will Smith set a Dodgers postseason record with five hits, and Joc Pederson had a two-run single to cap that decisive five-run third as Los Angeles advanced to its fourth NL Championship Series in five years.
+The Dodgers lost to the Washington Nationals in a five-game division series last season.

-Turner’s RBI single made it 3-2 and was his 64th career postseason hit, breaking a tie with Steve Garvey for the most in Dodgers postseason history.
-That came right after Tatis, the 21-year-old budding superstar, made a diving play on Corey Seager’s hard grounder, but then tried to make a throw from his knee.
-The ball skipped along the dirt and past first baseman Eric Hosmer, allowing Mookie Betts to score the tying run.
+After earning a spot in their 14th NLCS, to match the St. Louis Cardinals for the most, the Dodgers gathered for a team picture on the pitcher’s mound at the same ballpark where the NLCS and World Series will be played.

+“We obviously feel really confident about our club, we’ve still got a lot to work to do though,” AJ Pollock said.
+“We did what we wanted to do, we did what we’re supposed to do.
+We’re going to celebrate that, but we expected it.”

 After 2019 NL MVP Cody Bellinger was intentionally walked with two outs after already having a 2-0 count, AJ Pollock drove home Turner with a single, and Pederson lined his single over the outstretched glove of third baseman Manny Machado to make it 6-2.